 Annual Floodplain Notification.
-Each year, in March, the City notifies all homeowners and residents living in a 100-year floodplain that their properties are subject to flooding and informs them of what steps they can take to protect their residences and families, including the purchase of flood insurance.
+Each year, in March, the City notifies all homeowners and residents living in a 100-year floodplain that their properties are subject to flooding and informs them of what steps they can take to protect their residences, businesses and families, including the purchase of flood insurance.

 Annual Repetitive Loss Area Notification.
-Residents in Repetitive Loss Area #16 are notified annually that their homes are located in a Repetitive Loss Area, and are potentially subject to flood damage from overland flow and storm sewer back-up.
+Residents and property owners in Repetitive Loss Area #55 are notified annually that their properties are located in a Repetitive Loss Area, and are potentially subject to flood damage from overland flow and storm sewer back-up.